MATHS 762 : Nonlinear Partial Differential Equations

 - Derive, analyse and solve simple nonlinear equations with characteristics (Capability 1, 2 and 3)

 - Derive, analyse and solve nonlinear equations with two characteristics.
 (Capability 1, 2 and 3)

-- Demonstrate an understanding of different solution types for integrable systems, including the KdV and NLS, and the concepts surrounding solitons though analysis and solution.
+- Demonstrate an understanding of different solution types for integrable systems, including the KdV and NLS, and the concepts surrounding solitons.
 (Capability 1, 2 and 3)

-- Present complete and coherent assignment answers.
+- Be able to present complete and coherent assignment answers.
 (Capability 1, 2, 4 and 5)

-- Derive, analyse and solve the nonlinear water wave equations though derivation, analysis and solution.
-(Capability 1, 2 and 3)
+- Derive, analyse and solve the nonlinear water wave equations (Capability 1, 2 and 3)

-- Analyse the shock waves in real-world problems.
-(Capability 1, 2 and 3)
+- Analyse the shock waves in the real-world problems (Capability 1, 2 and 3)

 |Final Exam||60%||Individual Examination|

 It is expected that you spend 10 hours per week working on this course.
 The normal pattern of student study is expected to be (on average, each week):

 3 hours assignments and exam preparation.

 Students are expected to participate in class activites.
 After each class you should review the material from the class and try any recommended examples.
 You are expected to preview the material provided for each lecture before you come to class.